Trump Calls London's Mayor a 'Stone Cold Loser' Before Landing in U.K.

 The President’s comments came after Khan said it would be “un-British” to roll out the red carpet for Trump, and that he would boycott the visit.

+A spokesperson for Khan responded to the President’s comments on Monday: “This is much more serious than childish insults which should be beneath the President of the United States.
+Sadiq is representing the progressive values of London and our country warning that Donald Trump is the most egregious example of a growing far-right threat around the globe, which is putting at risk the basic values that have defined our liberal democracies for more than 70 years.”

-It’s the latest barb in a long-running spat between Trump and Khan.
+Trump’s tweets are the latest barbs in a long-running spat between the pair.
 In 2016, Khan, who is Muslim, criticized Trump’s campaign proposal to ban all Muslims from entering the United States, calling his views on Islam “ignorant.”
 In response, Trump challenged Khan to an IQ test.
 “I will remember those statements.
 They are very nasty statements,” Trump said.

 A year on, after the deadly terrorist attacks in London in 2017, the feud escalated.
 Khan had told Londoners that they would see an increased police presence on the streets as a precaution after the violence, and to not be alarmed.
 Trump then tweeted: “At least 7 dead and 48 wounded in terror attack and Mayor of London says there is “no reason to be alarmed!”